justiceroyale1/coamana-coding-challenge/README.md

 DB_PASSWORD=password
 ```

-CD into the backend directory with the following command:
+Open another terminal in your root directory and cd into the backend directory with the following command:

 ```sh
 cd backend